arjuuuuunnnnn/Orchestry/docs/user-guide/api-reference.md

 ## Cluster Management

-These endpoints are available when AutoServe is running in distributed cluster mode.
+These endpoints are available when Orchestry is running in distributed cluster mode.

 ### Get Cluster Status